debreamindeveloper/events-api/README.md

 ## Features

+- **Multilingual Support**: Title, description, and location in English, Finnish, and Amharic
 - **GET /api/events** - Retrieve all events
 - **GET /api/events/{id}** - Retrieve a specific event by ID
+- **GET /api/openinghours** - Retrieve all opening hours
+- **GET /api/openinghours/{dayOfWeek}** - Retrieve opening hours for a specific day
 - Query parameters for filtering and limiting results
-- Simple event model with title, description, location, and event date
+- Event model with multilingual title, description, location, and event date
+- Opening hours model with day of week, day name, open/close times

 ## Event Model

-Each event contains the following fields:
+Each event contains the following fields with multilingual support:

-- `title` - The title of the event
+- `title` - The title of the event (English, Finnish, Amharic)
-- `description` - A description of the event
+- `description` - A description of the event (English, Finnish, Amharic)
-- `location` - The location where the event takes place
+- `location` - The location where the event takes place (English, Finnish, Amharic)
 - `eventDate` - The date and time of the event (ISO 8601 format)
-- `partitionKey` - Azure Table Storage partition key (default: "EVENT")
+- `partitionKey` - Azure Table Storage partition key (default: "events")
 - `rowKey` - Azure Table Storage row key (unique identifier)

 ## Prerequisites